30 May Finding Yoga with Fibromyalgia – Maeve’s story

 I ran a guided relaxation for Maeve that helped her find space around her pain.
 At the end of the session she looked twenty years younger.

-She is now back in the group classes and her practice is very graceful to watch.
+She is now back in group classes with a very graceful practice.

 Maeve has also been able to go hiking in Albany and take a flight to China, which continues to expand her sense of what is possible.